androlo/sol-tester/README.md

 #### Linker

 The linker is used to deploy and link Solidity libraries, and can be called on to link the bytecode of a contract before deploying it.
 It will automatically find libraries that are referenced in the bytecode and deploy them, as well as any libraries they depend on.

-When linking, the entire list of libraries has to be provided